Title: Stacy in Bloom

 "Right," Stacy nodded, standing abruptly and gathering her books.
 Here was that epic Ryan charm, about to work its magic on another beautiful classmate.
 She turned blindly, taking a wide step to clear the bench, none too keen to watch this girl flit and flirt around him.
 He was still Ryan, after all, the same kid who had spent most of his first year in town playing the tough punk, trying to impress everyone who crossed his path.

-Sometimes old habits die hard – and now, that sort of rough and tumble charm landed him more dates than he had days of the week.
+Sometimes old habits die hard – and now, that sort of rough and tumble charm probably landed him more dates than he had days of the week.

 Could she really count on Ryan to fulfill those roles left behind by their former bandmates?